Robert Lee, 4th Earl of Lichfield

 Robert Lee, 4th Earl of Lichfield (1706–1776) was an English politician and peer, the last of the Earls of Lichfield.

 Birth and origins

 Robert was born on 3 July 1706 in St. James Street, Westminster, London.
-He was one of the ten children and the youngest of the sons of Edward Henry Lee and his wife Charlotte FitzRoy.
+He was the last son of 18 known children of Edward Henry Lee and his wife Charlotte FitzRoy.
 His father was created the 1st Earl of Lichfield just before his marriage.
 Robert's mother was a natural daughter of Charles II and Barbara Villiers.

 Early life

 Lee was MP for Oxford from 1754 to 1768, and considered a Tory.
 Lee held the sinecure position of Custos Brevium of the Court of Common Pleas, in the royal gift.

 Marriage

 On 29 May 1745, at St Paul's Cathedral, London, Lee married Catherine Stonhouse (1708–1784), daughter of Sir John Stonhouse, 3rd Baronet, of Radley, Berkshire.
 The marriage was childless.

 4th Earl

 On 17 September 1772, at the age of 66, Lee became the 4th Earl of Lichfield when the 3rd Earl, his nephew, died childless.